Essentials of Oncology, Solid Organ and Blood/Marrow Transplant Management for the Health Care Team

 With advances in the prevention and therapy of viral hepatitis, the percentage of patients with alcohol-associated liver disease requiring liver transplantation is increasing with a growing recognition of liver transplantation as a rescue therapy for individuals with severe alcoholic hepatitis (AH) not responding to medical therapy.
 Treatment guidelines adopted by most liver transplantation centers require a six-month period of alcohol abstinence and counseling prior to candidacy for liver replacement.
 In many cases individuals with severe AH do not have the luxury of waiting and are unlikely to survive six months.
 This session will review liver transplantation for alcoholic liver disease, discuss the selection process to evaluate eligibility on a case-by-case basis, address specific factors that should be considered during evaluation, and explore whether a mandatory period of abstinence is a predictor of relapse and the ethical considerations surrounding such a requirement for patients’ transplant eligibility.

-Psychosocial Evaluation of Adult Cardiothoracic Transplant Candidates and Candidates for Long-term Mechanical Circulatory Support
+Psychosocial Evaluation of Adult Cardiothoracic Transplant Candidates and Candidates for Long-term Mechanical Circulatory Support, Kathleen L. Grady, PhD, RN, MS, FAAN, Northwestern Memorial Hospital

 The psychosocial evaluation is well-recognized as an important component of the multifaceted assessment process to determine candidacy for cardiothoracic transplantation and long-term mechanical circulatory support.
 Due to the lack of a consensus-based set of recommendations for psychosocial assessment during the evaluation, a committee composed of international experts representing the International Society for Heart and Lung Transplantation (ISHLT) and collaborating societies was formed.
 This committee integrated expert opinion and conducted a comprehensive literature review to support the psychosocial evaluation content and process recommendations.
 These recommendations are designed to promote consistency across programs in the performance of the psychosocial evaluation.
 This session will review the recommendations for a psychosocial evaluation and identify factors that could impede recovery, compliance, and a successful postoperative period.

 Liver transplantation (LT) is considered the best curative treatment for patients with cirrhosis and hepatocellular carcinoma (HCC) within Milan criteria.
 Several therapeutic procedures have been proposed as bridging treatments for individuals with HCC awaiting LT.
 The choice of each treatment is based on: the characteristics of the patient; liver function; comorbidities; and on the number, dimensions, and localization of HCC.
-This session will describe the various bridging techniques for individuals with HCC awaiting LT and the impact of bridging treatments on the recurrence of HCC and survival after LT.
+This session will describe the various bridging techniques for individuals with HCC awaiting LT and the impact of bridging treatments on the recurrence of HCC and survival after LT, as well as treatment options for individuals when transplant is not an option.

 Complimentary Get-Acquainted Reception — Exhibits Open